 NOTE 2: In the case of the PPSK RSPF and GBA-Based RSPF, the MEF Client Credential Configuration and MEF Client Assignment would typically occur simultaneously.
 In the case of the Certificate-based RSPF, the MEF Client Assignment can be separate from MEF Client Credential Configuration.

-Administrating Stakeholder coordination with MEF (details are not described in this specification).
+Administrating Stakeholder coordination with MEF (details are not described in the present document).
 An Administrating Stakeholder authorizes the MEF to provide services to MEF clients, oversees authorizing the distribution of symmetric keys, and oversees management of security-related MOs on the MEF Client.
 This typically occurs prior to the MEF Handshake.

 Frequency: This occurs as requested by the Administrating Stakeholder.